 Meeting the needs of children, inspiring a love of challenging learning and aspiring to Christian values, can best be achieved by close co-operation between home, school and parish.
 Without the involvement of parents, our task is that much more difficult and less enjoyable.
 Therefore we hope that parents will take a close interest in what their children are doing in school and encourage and support their child's learning.

-Working hand in hand with parents is the key to happy pupils and a successful school.
 Here at Holy Family, we are constantly striving to improve our school to provide the best possible safe, nurturing, learning environment for your children.
-We welcome your views and regularly send our questionnaires to ensure we are meeting the needs of your child to the best of our ability.

 Code of Conduct